Ododo/Pyet3/README.md

 The plugin is still in development, this is the list of features available at the moment:

     Events
-        Triggered events from ET. (to implement)
+        Events from server. (to implement)
     ======

     pyetw.Addon.